kaljuvee/liquidround-landing/README.md

 ## Deployment

-### Deploy React to Vercel
+### Deploy NextJS to Vercel (Recommended)

-Vercel works great with React + Vite applications.
+Vercel is built for NextJS and provides the best performance.

 **Method 1: Vercel CLI**